-Woolley is an assistant professor in the School of Journalism at the Moody College of Communication at the University of Texas-Austin.
-He a Knight Faculty Fellow and the Program Director of propaganda research at the Center for Media Engagement (CME) at UT.
-His academic work has appeared in numerous academic publications including: the Journal of Information Technology and Politics, the International Journal of Communication, the Routledge Handbook of Media, Conflict and Security, A Networked Self: Platforms, Stories, Connections and The Political Economy of Robots.
-He has written for popular venues including The Atlantic, Wired, The Guardian, Motherboard-Vice, and Tech Crunch.
+Woolley is a faculty member in the School of Journalism & Media and fellow of the R.P.
+Doherty, Sr. Centennial Professorship at the Moody College of Communication, University of Texas at Austin.
+He the program director of the Propaganda Research Lab and a Knight Foundation faculty fellow at the Center for Media Engagement (CME) at UT.
+His academic work has appeared in numerous academic journals including New Media & Society, The Journal of Democracy, Social Media + Society, The Journal of Information Technology and Politics, and The International Journal of Communication.
+He has written extensively for popular outlets including Foreign Affairs, The Atlantic, Wired, The Guardian, Motherboard | VICE, and Tech Crunch.
 His research has been featured in The New York Times, The Washington Post and The Wall Street Journal and on Today, 60 Minutes and Frontline.

 Beginning in 2013, Woolley and his collaborators began studying the ways in which social media platforms were being used to manipulate public opinion during major events around the globe.
 Together, they created the Computational Propaganda Research Project (ComProp), now based at the Oxford Internet Institute, University of Oxford.
 Woolley is also the founder of the Digital Intelligence Lab at the Institute for the Future, a 50-year-old think-tank based in the heart of Silicon Valley.